Tennessee Rare Trees and Shrubs

 • S3– Rare and uncommon in the state, from 21 to 100 occurrences.

-UT-TIP presently conserves the genetic resources of five species that range from S1 to S3 in the State ranking system and eastern hemlock [Tsuga canadensis (L.) Carrière].
-Four of the species have or are being decimated by nonnative pests.
+UT-TIP presently conserves the genetic resources of five species that range from S1 to S3 in the State ranking system.
+Three of the species have or are being decimated by nonnative pests.
 The other two species are very rare within the state.

 American chestnut [Castanea dentata (Marsh.)
 Borkh., State rank: S2S3.